Grow Something Real This Summer

 Online Deposit: 50% at time of registration

-Remaining tuition to be paid once registration is complete.
+Remaining tuition to be paid by May 30th.

 Official Camp Hours: 9am - 5pm